gpslab/geoip2/README.md

 #### Localization

-By default, the English locale is used for PGeoIP record.
+By default, the English locale is used for GeoIP record.
 You can change the locale for record and declare multiple locales for fallback.

 ```yml